-I.PURPOSE
+I. PURPOSE

 Sutro Biopharma, Inc. (collectively with its subsidiaries, the "Company") is committed to promoting high standards of honest and ethical business conduct and compliance with laws, rules and regulations.
 As part of this commitment, the Company has adopted this Insider Trading Policy (as adopted and amended from time to time by the Board, this "Policy") governing the purchase, sale and other dispositions of the Company's securities by the individuals and entities covered by this policy to promote compliance with insider trading laws, rules and regulations, as well as applicable stock exchange listing standards.
-Under this Policy, every employee, contractor and consultant and member of the Board is prohibited from trading in Company securities while in possession of material nonpublic information (defined in Appendix A) about the Company, and is prohibited from giving material nonpublic information about the Company or others to anyone who might trade on the basis of that information.
+Under this Policy, every employee, contractor and consultant and member of the Board is prohibited from trading in Company securities while in possession of material nonpublic information (defined in Appendix A) about the Company, and is prohibited from giving material nonpublic information.